 How to Grow Tomatoes using Suckers - Option for Cold Climates:

-At the end of the growing season, you can snap off suckers and plant
+- At the end of the growing season, snap off suckers and plant

-them in pots or other containers - keep them in a greenhouse until
+them in pots - keep them in a greenhouse until

 You can set tomatoes on a window sill or on your kitchen counter to finish the ripening process as tomatoes need warmth not direct sunlight to ripen.

 If you have a big problem with pests attacking your fruit, harvesting tomatoes while they are green is another option.

 However, they will lose much flavor by being picked too early.

 Once tomatoes start to ripen, harvesting tomatoes daily or every other day may be necessary to ensure a successful harvest.